Classical shadows based on locally-entangled measurements: Bell shadows

 (like in Eq.~\eqref{eq:evals_paulishadows}, $\circ$ stands for the identity, $\alpha = 0$, while $\bullet$ stands for a traceless Pauli matrix $\alpha \in \{x,y,z\}$).
 These eigenvalues fully determine the shadow norm of any Pauli operator $P$:

 where the pair $(i,j)$ ranges over dimers in the system and $\alpha_i$ indices are defined by $P = \bigotimes_{i=1}^N \sigma^{\alpha_i}_i$.

 The presence of null eigenvalues in $\mathcal{M}$ immediately shows that the ensemble is not tomographically complete.
 For convenience, let us introduce the following definition: a Pauli operator $P$ is \emph{compatible} with the dimer covering if its support intersects each dimer in either 0 or 2 sites.
 Clearly Pauli operators that are incompatible with the dimer covering are not learnable, as sketched in Fig.~\ref{fig:schematic}(b), since they feature at least one $\lambda_{\circ\bullet} = 0$ eigenvalue.
-Nonetheless, for the large set\footnote{There are $10^{N/2}$ such operators out of a total of $4^N$: each one of the $N/2$ dimers may host $\sigma^0 \otimes \sigma^0$ or $\sigma^\alpha\otimes \sigma^\beta$ with $\alpha,\beta\in \{x,y,z\}$, for a total of 10 options.} of Pauli operators that are compatible with the dimer covering, the shadow norm is remarkably low:
+Nonetheless, for the Pauli operators that are compatible with the dimer covering, the shadow norm is remarkably low: